touchthesky409/touchthesky409/README.md

 - 👋 Hi, I’m Pradeep
-- 👀 I’m interested in ...Recruiting People for tech companies
+- 👀 I’m interested in ...Learning New skill and Tools for testing
-- 🌱 I’m currently learning ...Recruiting
+- 🌱 I’m currently learning ...Non Funtional Testing
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...Pradeep.Dudhnale@experis.com
+- 📫 How to reach me ...touchthesky409@gmail.com

 <!---
 touchthesky409/touchthesky409 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.